kumandra/Whitepapers/token-system.md

 * healthy_resources (h.r.) :  h.r. = stored_resources - lost_resources

 * available_resources: the resources availabity to use for a certain tasks.
 For example, hosting virtual machine, do intense video rendering.

+* resources_cost: I don't know maybe rent CPU Core and get free storage and ram?

+* used_resources: available_resources - (n) where n is the number of resources used by the clients